Humorist Lightens Depression's Darkness By Talking (And Laughing) About It

 It's a delusion when you're suicidal to think that people are going to be relieved that you're gone.
 For all the trouble that my brother had, and for all the difficulty he had, and sometimes the difficulty we had dealing with him because he was a drug addict (later in recovery), his addiction created a lot of problems — but his death [is] what I measure my life by.
 Before he shot himself and after he shot himself — because those are different lives.
 The pain of what he did, I compare it to a bullet that continues to ricochet, like he shot the gun.

 He chose to do that, and it went into his head, and then it just kept ricocheting off of everybody else in his life.
 And it still is.
 And so it's a horror of his absence and his voluntarily choosing that, that's created so much pain.
-My youngest hadn't been born when he died, but my other kids were about 6 and 4 years old and they met him once ever, and then we had to explain, "You'll never see him again.
+My youngest hadn't been born when he died, but my other kids were about 6 and 4 years old and they met him once.
+And then we had to explain, "You'll never see him again.
 He's gone forever."
 And then, later on, we had to explain to them how he had died.
 And the pain — the searing pain — is something that we've all had to carry forever.
 I think the pain gets transferred to the people left behind, and the confusion and the guilt.

 On deciding he wanted to talk about depression and suicide openly, in part because of his family's silence about the subject